 This handshake has been called many things from the forearm handshake to a spartan handshake, but nevertheless whatever it called, it’s really worth trying out.

-We may have more information about this greeting in the future, and if you have more information, feel free to let us know.
+We might have more information about this greeting in the future, so please let us know if you have any.